Since 2011, Estonia has had two parallel systems for taxing private individuals’ investment income: the ordinary system, under

 The acquisition cost is considered to be all documented costs incurred by the investor to acquire the asset.

-The FIFO method or the weighted average method is used to calculate the acquisition cost of securities of the same name acquired
+The FIFO method (first bought is sold first) or the weighted average method is used to calculate the acquisition cost of

-in the same or previous years.
-Losses can be carried forward indefinitely, but cannot be inherited, given as a gift, sold, etc.
+be inherited, given as a gift, sold, etc.

 As it is not possible to distinguish whether you are using the ordinary system or the investment account system when submitting